aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/advanced-features/master-tagged-pdfs-java-aspose-pdf-guide/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Master Tagged PDFs in Java using Aspose.PDF: A Complete Guide for Accessibility and Structuring
+# Add paragraph to PDF in Java using Aspose.PDF

 ## Introduction
-Creating accessible PDF documents is crucial for users who rely on screen readers and other assistive technologies.
-Ensuring that your PDFs are both accessible and well-structured can be challenging.
-Fortunately, Aspose.PDF for Java provides robust tools to handle this efficiently by allowing developers to set titles, languages, and structured content within a PDF document.
+Creating accessible PDF documents is essential for users who rely on screen readers and other assistive technologies.
+In this tutorial you’ll learn **how to add paragraph to PDF** files with Aspose.PDF for Java, while also covering how to set the PDF title, configure language attributes, and manage memory efficiently.
+We'll walk through every step—from adding the required aspose pdf maven dependency (or aspose pdf gradle dependency) to nesting span elements for richer document structures.

-In this tutorial, we'll explore how to leverage the Aspose.PDF library to create tagged PDF documents in Java.
-You will learn how to:
-- Set titles and language attributes for PDFs.
+### Quick Answers
-- Add paragraph and span elements to enhance document structure.
+- **What is the primary goal?** Add paragraph to PDF and improve accessibility.
-- Nest span elements within paragraphs for more complex layouts.

-Let's dive into setting up your environment and implementing these features!
+- **Which library is used?** Aspose.PDF for Java.
+- **How do I include the library?** Use the aspose pdf maven dependency or aspose pdf gradle dependency.
+- **Can I set the PDF title?** Yes – see the “how to set pdf title” section.
+- **What about memory usage?** Follow the pdf memory management java recommendations in the performance tips.

 ### Prerequisites
-Before we begin, ensure you have the following in place:
+Before we begin, make sure you have:
-- **Java Development Environment:** JDK installed (version 8 or later).
+- **Java Development Environment:** JDK 8 or later installed.
-- **Maven/Gradle Build Tool:** Familiarity with using Maven or Gradle for dependency management.
+- **Build Tool:** Maven or Gradle for dependency management.
-- **Basic Java Knowledge:** Understanding of Java programming concepts.
+- **Basic Java Knowledge:** Familiarity with Java syntax and object‑oriented concepts.

-## Setting Up Aspose.PDF for Java
-To start working with Aspose.PDF in your Java projects, you need to include the library as a dependency.
-Here’s how you can do it using Maven and Gradle:

-### Maven Installation
-Add the following dependency to your `pom.xml` file:
+## How to add paragraph to pdf – Aspose PDF Maven dependency
+To start working with Aspose.PDF, add the library to your project via Maven:

 ```xml
 <dependency>
     <groupId>com.aspose</groupId>